-ACME Accreditation Fee Schedule for FY 2020 and FY 2021
+2019 ACME Accreditation Fee Schedule

 The Accreditation Commission for Midwifery Education (ACME) Policies & Procedures Manual contains the information relevant to the fees referenced below.
 A general explanation and description about fees related to ACME accreditation may be found in the manual in Section II.D.
 Fees are subject to change and increase annually as deemed by the Board of Commissioners.
-Typically, fees increase annually at 3%.
-ACME will email, and USPS mail an invoice to the midwifery program directors' attention.
-All invoices are due within 45 calendar days of issue.
+Typically fees increase annually at 3%.

+ACME will email and USPS mail an invoice that is due within 45 days of issue.
 A late fee will be assessed for any payment received after the due date.
 All past due invoices must be paid in full prior to a site visit being conducted.
 Failure to pay your invoice within 60 days could result in a warning to pre/accreditation status.
-If payment is made via credit card, a processing fee of 3% will be added to the total fees due.
+If payment is made via credit card, a processing fee of 2.95% will be added to the total fees due.

 PREACCREDITATION FEES

 Fee Type Amount

-Preaccreditation Fee (new programs only) \$4,500
+Preaccreditation Fee (new programs only) \$4,234